AppDaemon/appdaemon/DASHBOARD.md

 ### Cosmetic Arguments

+- `icon_active`
-- `icon`
+- `icon_inactive`
 - `widget_style`
 - `title_style`
 - `title2_style`
+- `icon_active_style`
-- `icon_style`
+- `icon_inactive_style`

+# Skin development

+HADashboard supports skinning.
+It ships with a number of skins courtesy of @rpitera, and we encourage users to create new skins and contribute them back to the project.

 # Widget Development

 Widget Development is currently not supported in the Beta version of HADashboard.
 When the full release is available, there will be a fully developed Widget API and a description of how to add new widgets and contribute them back to the community.

-# Skin development

-Skin Development is currently not supported in the Beta version of HADashboard.
-When the full release is available it will be easy to design and contibute new skins based on CSS styles.